FEATool Topology Optimization Modeling Example

 The images and video below show how the material distribution looks like after a few iterations.
 One can clearly see how the optimal shape eventually takes on the form of a triangular truss.

-A Matlab and Octave m-script for the topology optimization model example
+A MATLAB m-script for the topology optimization model example

 can be downloaded from the link below.
 The model depends and requires